Arkpeggs/Portfolio/README.md

-# Homework2
+# Portfolio
 This is my up to date Portfolio.
 Contact links and resume have been added as well as some minor aesthetic adjustments.
-This uses HTML, CSS, and a functional contact form via formspree.
+This project uses HTML, CSS, and a functional contact form via formspree.
+Several other projects are included in this portfolio.

 https://arkpeggs.github.io/Portfolio/index.html - link to deployed project